Idaho halts execution by lethal injection after 8 failed attempts to insert IV line

 On Tuesday night, Creech spent time with spent time with his wife and ate a last meal including fried chicken, mashed potatoes, gravy and ice cream.

-Jensen’s family members described him as a gentle soul who loved hunting and being outdoors during Creech’s clemency hearing last month.
-Jensen’s daughter was just four years old when he died, and she spoke about how painful it was to grow up without a father, piecing together everything she knows about her dad from other people’s descriptions and memories.
+Jensen’s family members described him during Creech’s clemency hearing last month as a gentle soul who loved hunting and being outdoors.
+Jensen’s daughter was 4 years old when he died, and she spoke about how painful it was to grow up without a father.

-Creech’s supporters have pushed to have his sentence converted to life without parole, saying he is a deeply changed man.
-Several years ago he married the mother of a correctional officer, and former prison staffers said he was known for writing poetry and frequently expressing gratitude for their work.
+Creech’s supporters say he is a deeply changed man.
+Several years ago he married the mother of a correctional officer, and former prison staffers said he was known for writing poetry and expressing gratitude for their work.

 During his clemency hearing, Ada County Deputy Prosecuting Attorney Jill Longhorst did not dispute that Creech can be charming.
 But she said he is nevertheless a psychopath — lacking remorse and empathy.

-In addition to the Idaho murders, Creech was convicted of killing both William Joseph Dean in Oregon and Vivian Grant Robinson in California in 1974.
-He was also charged with killing Sandra Jane Ramsamooj in Oregon that year, but the charge was later dropped in light of his other murder sentences.

-In 1973, Creech was tried for the murder of 70-year-old Paul Schrader in Tucson, Arizona, but was acquitted of the crime.
-Authorities still believe he was responsible for Schrader’s death, and say that Creech provided information that led them to bodies of two people near Las Vegas and one person near Baggs, Wyoming.

 Last year, Idaho lawmakers passed a law authorizing execution by firing squad when lethal injection is not available.
 Prison officials have not yet written a standard operating policy for the use of firing squad, nor have they constructed a facility where a firing squad execution could occur.
-Both of those things would have to happen before the state could attempt to use the new law, which would likely trigger several legal challenges in court.
+Both would have to happen before the state could attempt to use the new law, which would likely trigger several legal challenges.

 Credit: AP